PseudoDevs/IamGhost/abmd7.md

-Last updated: 2024-04-22 11:01:23
+Last updated: 2024-04-22 11:01:58
-Random Quote: A Mandalorian and a Jedi?
-They'll never see it coming. - Din Djarin
+Random Quote: Damn it, Ted!
+I was about to drop some sweet word play about logarithms and getting into a rhythm with my log. - Barney Stinson